TCC-22555-22527/Exames-Sanguineos/README.md

 #### Deployment Technologies Used:
-- VPS ubuntu 23.04 64 bit: Server used for hosting;
+- VPS ubuntu 23.04 64 bit: Server used for hosting accessed by SSH key;
 - Nginx: Web server used for upload configuration and routing HTTP requests to the directory within the server;
 - Gunicorn: a WSGI (Web Server Gateway Interface) HTTP server, as an intermediate layer of the Django application with Nginx;
 - PostgreSQL: Database used;
 - GIT: Code versioning;
 - Bare Repository: remote and transitory repository that acted in the midfield between local development and application in production for code versioning;
 - Socket.unix: interprocess communication (IPC) between processes in Unix-like systems;
+- SSL certificate for protection;